Note: Due to upcoming program changes, we will not be putting out a call for submissions for 2025.

 Our Artist in Residence Program aims to present an inspirational environment and culturally relevant context for art creation and research for professional artists of all levels of experience.

-To view the application guidelines and download the application form, click here.
+Please view the full application guidelines and application forms here.

 The residency is in historic Macaulay House, owned and maintained by Parks Canada as part of the Klondike National Historic Sites Complex.
 This fine two storey house, built in 1901, was owned by Henry C. Macaulay, Dawson City’s first mayor.
 Subsequently, it housed such affluent individuals as a merchant, a Territorial Commissioner, a surveyor, and senior management of the Yukon Consolidated Gold Corporation.
 It was a residence for those whose instructions, salaries, and lifestyle came from outside.